wisdom686/Computational-Nonlinear-Optics/README.md

 *Ref: Heckelmann et al., Science 382, 434-438 (2023).*

 ![QCL Spectrum](assets/RF_Detuned_QCL.png)
 *Fig 3.
-Spectral density map showing the transition regimes under RF injection.*
+2D spectral map as a function of the modulation detuning and frequency.*

 ---